Modeling of the physical phenomena occurring in the casting and mold is performed by the solver modules of the POLIGONSOFT (see the figure below).

 The Newton’s method has a high rate of iterations convergence, but it requires a good initial approximation to the solution.
 In case if the initial approximation is far from the solution, the convergence may be violated (moreover, the iterative process may begin to diverge, which will be accompanied by a catastrophic increase in the error of the solution).

 At each step of the simulation, the movement field, simulated in the previous step, is taken as the initial approximation of Newton's method.
 Thus, the quality of the initial approximation will be determined by the "proximity" of the movement fields corresponding to the current and previous steps of the simulation.
 This is crucially influenced by the rate of change in time of the input data of the task (the temperature fields and physical-mechanical properties of the environment) and the magnitude of the time step.
 When you manually select the value (Use Variable Time Step parameter is disabled) of this step, you should guide how intensively these data change over time.
-Using the variable time step (Use Variable Time Step parameter is enabled) allows to automate this process: in this case, the step is selected automatically according to the set restrictions on the values of the time variation of the input data of the task (parameters * _atol and * _rtol).
+Using the variable time step (Use Variable Time Step parameter is enabled) allows to automate this process: in this case, the step is selected automatically according to the set restrictions on the values of the time variation of the input data of the task.
 In the case if the magnitude of the time step is set too large, or the limits of the rate of change in the time of the input data of the task are set unsuccessfully, the convergence of the Newton’s method may be violated.
 The Hooke solver indicates that the application of the Newton’s method is failed, if either the magnitude of the discrepancy value of the system increased monotonically on three consecutive iterations, or if the required accuracy of the solution (set by the Required Accuracy of Stress-strain State Calculation parameter) was not reached after the maximum allowed number of iterations of the Newton’s method (set by the Limit of the Newton's Method Iterations parameter).
 In the case of such a situation, the initial approximation for the Newton’s method at the next step of the simulation (which is taken as the movement field simulated at the current step) can be too rough, and the application of the Newton’s method may fail again.
 Thus, the "unsuccessful" application of the Newton's method at any step of the simulation, as a rule, leads to "spoilage" of the rest of the simulation.
 Therefore, after the first "failure" of the Newton's method, an emergency completion of the simulation is performed.
 After the emergency termination, you can, for example, specify the other simulation parameters (reduce the time step size, or set more stringent limits on the rate of change of input data) and try to restore it based on the data of the state file.

 When simulating the stress for the initial time, a zero movement field is taken as the initial approximation of the Newton’s method, which corresponds to a homogeneous temperature field in the absence of the external loading and plastic deformations.
 For this reason, to ensure the convergence of the Newton’s method, it is desirable to start the simulation from a homogeneous temperature field (or close to that).